All deaths that occur in NSW need to be registered with the Registry of Births, Deaths and Marriages within 7 days of the burial or cremation.

 Usually the funeral director completes the registration, but it is also possible for a next of kin or relative to register the death.
-You can mail the Death Registration Form, or visit a service centre and lodge it in person.Locate a service centre
+You can mail the death registration form, or visit a service centre and lodge it in person.

-- The Death Registration Form (supplied by the Registry of Births, Deaths and Marriages)
+- the death registration form (supplied by the Registry of Births, Deaths and Marriages)

-- Surname and name of the deceased
+- surname and name of the deceased

-- Date and place of death
+- date and place of death

-- Disposal details from the Crematorium or Cemetery (cremation or burial certificate)
+- disposal details from the crematorium or cemetery (cremation or burial certificate)

-- The deceased's personal details, including:
+- the deceased's personal details, including:

 - date of birth

-- marriage particulars
+- marriage particulars (place, age, full name of spouse)

 - full names of both parents, including mother's maiden name

-- Applications for Death Certificates can only be processed after the death has been registered.
+- Applications for death certificates can only be processed after the death has been registered.

-To make sure that you have all the information and documentation you need to complete this transaction, please visit Registry of Births, Deaths and Marriages.Locate a service centre
+To make sure that you have all the information and documentation you need to complete this transaction, please visit Registry of Births, Deaths & Marriages.